-2. Cultural Development and Creative Industry;
+2. Cultural Institutions and Curation

 This BA programme emphasizes cross-disciplinary studies.
 It aims to educate and train this new breed of cultural leaders and mediators to interpret, define and defend cultures.
 With senses and respects for different cultures, they will commit to develop local culture from the perspectives of Fine Arts, Anthropology, History, Archaeology, Cultural Studies or any combinations of the above.

 UBS Digital Insights program from Art Basel in Hong Kong